1nVitr0/plugin-vscode-censitive/README.md

 This extension contributes the following settings:

 * `censtitive.enable`: enable/disable this extension
+* `censtitive.mergeGlobalCensoring`: merge configuration in your home directory with the workspace settings
 * `censitive.useFastModeMinLines`: above this line threshold the document is censored twice: once for the visible range and once for the entire document.
 This speeds up censoring marginally, but can still be slow
 * `censtitive.censor`: Visual settings used for censoring
 * `censtitive.showTimeoutSeconds`: Controls the time the password is shown after clicking on 'Show Censored Text'